csml-rpi/Foam-Agent/README.md

 ```

 **Build Notes:**
-- Build time: ~15-20 minutes (includes database initialization)
+- Build time: ~10-15 minutes
 - Image size: ~7-8 GB
 - Your local code is copied (excluding `runs/`, `__pycache__/`, `.git/` per `.dockerignore`)

-The Dockerfile automatically installs Miniconda, creates the conda environment, **pre-initializes the database**, and configures all necessary environment variables.
+The Dockerfile automatically installs Miniconda, creates the conda environment, and configures all necessary environment variables.
+Database files are already included in the repository, so no initialization is needed.

 **Running the Container:**